Feasibility Assessment for a proposed Inuit (Indigenous) protected area adjacent to Torngat Mountains National Park

 The signing of the Memorandum of Understanding is a critical step toward meeting the goals of the Imappivut Marine Planning Initiative, which ensures the rights of Inuit are maintained while working to continue to conserve and protect parts of Nunatsiavut’s waters, grounded in the foundation of Inuit Knowledge and priorities of Labrador Inuit.

-An Inuit (Indigenous) protected area under the Canada National Marine Conservation Areas Act would connect protected lands with protected waters that are critical to the many species that thrive in this region, a seamless conservation regime from mountain tops to sea bottom.
-Enhancing the protection of these ecosystems in northern Labrador would not only help to conserve biodiversity, it would contribute to the vitality of Inuit culture and traditions and the well-being of Labrador Inuit.
-Inuit have extensive knowledge of the land, water and sea ice in this area and are sustained, to this day, by its wildlife.
-This Inuit Knowledge, coupled with science, will be used as the foundation for the Feasibility Assessment of the Inuit (Indigenous) protected area.
+An Inuit Protected Area under the Canada National Marine Conservation Areas Act would connect protected lands with protected waters that are critical to the many species that thrive in this region, a seamless conservation regime from mountain tops to sea bottom.
+Enhancing the protection of these ecosystems in northern Labrador would not only help to conserve biodiversity, it would also contribute to the vitality of Inuit culture and traditions and the well-being of Labrador Inuit.

 Why here?